Full Mouth Reconstruction

 The terms “full mouth reconstruction,” “full mouth rehabilitation,” and “full mouth restoration” are often interchangeable.
-They describe the rebuilding or restoring of all the teeth in both the upper and lower jaws.
-Many reasons make people seek a full mouth reconstruction.
-They might have been in serious accidents or suffered serious diseases that cost them all or most of their teeth.
+Full mouth reconstruction involves fixing or restoring all the teeth in both the top and bottom jaws.
+Patients might need a full mouth reconstruction for many reasons.
+For example, being in accidents or having serious diseases that resulted in the loss of most or all their teeth.

 What is a Full Mouth Reconstruction?

 Some patients think of full mouth reconstruction as a smile makeover.
-However, full mouth restorations require restorative dentists to perform procedures like crowns, bridges, veneers, onlays, and implant crowns.
-Some of the conditions that may lead to full mouth reconstruction include:
+However, full mouth restorations need restorative dentists to perform procedures like crowns, bridges, veneers, onlays, and implant crowns.
+Some conditions that may lead to full mouth reconstruction include:

-- Severely worn teeth as a result of long-term acid erosion (foods, beverages, acid reflux) or bruxism (tooth-grinding)
+• Severely worn teeth as a result of long-term acid erosion (foods, beverages, acid reflux) or teeth grinding

 What is the Full Mouth Reconstruction Process Like?

 We have many ways of performing a full mouth reconstruction.
 Every patient who walks into our office will have a unique set of dental issues.
-After a consultation with the patient, Dr. Sowell and Dr. Chen will create a personalized treatment plan.
-The plan will address every dental issue and concern you may have.
+After meeting with you, our dentists will create a personalized treatment plan.
+The plan will address every dental issue and concern you have.

 This could involve any combination of restorative dental procedures and cosmetic dentistry treatments.
-Our team commits its time to helping our patients achieve optimal oral health while making their smiles beautiful.
-Full mouth reconstruction refers to the rebuilding of all your teeth and replacing missing teeth.
-Services could range from veneers and inlays on all of your teeth to crowns, bridges, and implants.
+Our team spends time helping our patients have healthy teeth and beautiful smiles.
+Full mouth reconstruction means rebuilding all your teeth and replacing missing teeth.
+Services could range from veneers and inlays to crowns, bridges, and implants.

 Sometimes, patients have dark teeth and want a more attractive smile.
 They may have a tooth that falls into this category.
-However, they do not need all the preliminary work to get the tooth healthy and usable.
-Either way, we usually do all the work in our office, providing a turnkey service (except for root canals).
+However, they don’t need all the preliminary work to get the tooth healthy and usable.

 Our dentists in Plano TX have been providing full mouth reconstructions for over 20 years.
 They use all the techniques learned from Dr. Frank Spear of Spear Education.